-The total funds held at the end of the year amounted to £247,991 (£138,282 Unrestricted funds versus £109,708 Restricted funds), compared to £329,345 (£189,493 Unrestricted funds versus £139,852 Restricted funds) at the end of the prior year.
+The total funds held at the end of the year amounted to £14,979 (£13,024 Unrestricted funds versus £28,003 Restricted funds), compared to £247,990 (£138,282 Unrestricted funds versus £109,708 Restricted funds) at the end of the prior year.

-The Board of Trustees planned for a moderate deficit in 2023-24 in line with further investments to grow the core staff team.
-The Board is intent on increasing its income for the 2024-25 financial year to preserve solvency with further planning to make future investments into the charity to support its internal staff team and develop existing and new services; this is part of the charity's strategy which is being developed in 2024-25.
+The Board of Trustees planned for a moderate deficit in 2024-25 in line with further investments to grow the core staff team.
+The Board is intent on increasing its income for the 2025-26 financial year to preserve solvency with further planning to make future investments into the charity to support its internal staff team and develop existing and new services; this is part of the charity's strategy.
 While the charity continues to ensure maximum support for everyone with a mental health issue, the CEO and senior leadership team are focusing on sustainable funding and diversified income that will support the charity's strategic aims.

-The charity's Treasurer, Gerard Doyle, who also chairs the Finance Sub-Committee provided scrutiny and oversight of the finances and supported the Board of Trustees to make decisions on financial matters.
+The charity's Treasurer, Gerard Doyle, prior to stepping down, who also chairs the Finance Sub-Committee provided scrutiny and oversight of the finances and supported the Board of Trustees to make decisions on financial matters.
 Together with the Finance Sub-Committee, the Treasurer ensured that the finances are appropriately scrutinised, monthly reports are prepared and reviewed on a regular basis and recommendations are made to the Board to ensure appropriate decisions are made about income, expenditure, and financial management.